meisben/girlsIntoCoding-microbitVolumeMeter/README.md

 [![logoPicture](images/girlsIntoCodingLogo.jpg)](https://www.girlsintocoding.com/)

-A project activity for [Girls Into Coding](https://www.girlsintocoding.com/) using a online version of the free open source [Webots](https://www.cyberbotics.com/) robot simulator.
+A project activity for [Girls Into Coding](https://www.girlsintocoding.com/) using a microbit and the Kitronik robotics board

-This activity is generated as a webpage at [https://meisben.github.io/girlsIntoCoding-robotbenchmark-activity3/](https://meisben.github.io/girlsIntoCoding-robotbenchmark-activity3/)
+This activity is generated as a webpage at [https://meisben.github.io/girlsIntoCoding-microbitVolumeMeter/](https://meisben.github.io/girlsIntoCoding-microbitVolumeMeter/)

 ## Contents